-"Forget the date right now, your ghost is getting away," said Emily.
+"Forget the date right now, your ghost is getting away!" exclaimed Emily.

-They all looked and saw the man and his dog running away from the castle, "we'll gae after him," said Douglas, "yoo three stay he'e."
+They all looked and saw the man and his dog running away from the castle.

-"We could, if yon gold was real," said Olivia, "yon gold isna real Emily, just like yon ghost or monster of loch ness."
+"We could, if yon gold was real," said Olivia dismissively.
+"Yon gold isna real Emily.
+Just like yon ghost or the monster of Loch Ness."

-"Yeah she's Donald and Douglas' cousin alright," she thought sadly to herself, "Are Thomas and I the only ones who believe there really is a monster in Loch Ness?"
+"Yeah, she's Donald and Douglas' cousin all right," she thought sadly to herself.
+"Are Thomas and I the only ones who believe there really is a monster in Loch Ness?"

 "Did he tell you that?"
 Thomas asked.